TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/08.Unit-8/docs.md

 ## Unit 8: Case Study in Leadership: Saving Mr. Banks (2013)

-This unit focuses on the movie Saving Mr. Banks (2013).
-The students are to watch the film then complete a case study on leadership analysis as per the details outlined in the Guidelines.
+This unit focuses on the film Saving Mr. Banks (2013).

+The students are to watch the film then complete a case study on leadership analysis as per the details outlined in the Case Study Guidelines posted in the moodle.
 This case study gives the students the opportunity to integrate the formal learning to date with their own lived experiences and with what they observe and analyze from the film.
 The film is accessible in terms of the universal values of empathy, forgiveness,